bauzaar/gulp-zilla/README.md

 }
 ```

-Then you must run the gulp install that create the node_modules and bower_components dependencies
+Then run the gulp install that create the node_modules and bower_components dependencies

 ```bash
 $ gulp install
 ```

-And then you must create a gulpfile.js at the same level
+And then create a gulpfile.js at the same level

 ```javascript
 /*